saitaiky/notebook/docs/docs/other/life-in-the-uk.md

     - *Pocket boroughs*: some constituencies were controlled by a single wealthy family.
     - *Rotten boroughs*: constituencies without any voters.
   - **Queen Anna**, William and Mary's successor
-    - Because **Queen Anne** had no surviving children, this uncertainty led to the Treaty of Union in Scootland was agreed in 1707, creating the **Kingdom of Great Britain**.
+    - Because **Queen Anne** had no surviving children, this uncertainty led to the Treaty of Union in Scotland was agreed in 1707, creating the **Kingdom of Great Britain**.
     - **Queen Anne**'s death leads Parliament to appoint **George I** in 1714, Anne's nearest Protestant relative.
     - Sir **Robert Walpole** becomes the first Prime Minister under **George I**.
     - The rebellion in Scotland led by **Bonnie Prince Charlie** (the grandson of **James II**) is because the **clansmen from highland** wanted to kick back on the throne in place of **George I’s son, George II. **.